crosscompute/crosscompute-docs/docs/automation-framework/README.md

     - id: simple_exercise
       view: string
       path: variables.json

+  # input templates
+  # - path to your markdown template or jupyter notebook wizard
   templates:
     - path: ask.ipynb

+# output configuration
 output:

+  # output variables
+  # - id to use when referencing your variable in the template
+  # - view to use when rendering your variable on the display
+  # - path where your script saves the variable,
+  #   relative to the output folder
   variables:
     - id: summary
       view: markdown
       path: summary.md

+# test configuration
+# - folder that contains an input subfolder with paths for
+#   input variables that define a specific test
 tests:
   - folder: tests/standard

+# script configuration
 script:

+  # folder where your script should run
   folder: .

+  # command to use to run your script
   command: python -c "$(jupyter nbconvert run.ipynb --to script --stdout)"

+# display configuration
 display:

+  # layout to use by default when rendering this resource
   layout: output
 ```